gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 GRAPH

 So that's a bit disappointing.
 We can no longer generate a hot shower once the tank drops below 40°C. The reheat time will be a lot faster (starting a whole tank from 40°C rather than 10°C) but still feels like a step back.
+We can make a minor improvement if 5kW heating is applied to the tank (as mentioned before we can't expect large input powers for traditional cylinders):

+GRAPH 2

 > ### An aside about grades of heat and entropy:
 >-   Not all energy is equal.
 Because heat always flows from higher temperatures to lower temperatures, we call heat at a higher temperature "high grade heat".
 If it is hotter than most things in the system, it is valuable because its energy can be transferred easily wherever we want (without a heat pump).
 Low grade heat on the other hand can not be readily utilised in the same way.